Sather Financial Group Inc Purchases Shares of 6,655 Royal Bank of Canada (NYSE:RY)

 Royal Bank of Canada Increases Dividend

-The company also recently announced a quarterly dividend, which will be paid on Wednesday, May 24th.
-Shareholders of record on Tuesday, April 25th will be paid a $0.992 dividend.
-This represents a $3.97 annualized dividend and a yield of 4.23%.
-The ex-dividend date is Monday, April 24th.
-This is an increase from Royal Bank of Canada’s previous quarterly dividend of $0.98.
-Royal Bank of Canada’s dividend payout ratio is presently 48.32%.
+The business also recently declared a quarterly dividend, which will be paid on Wednesday, May 24th.
+Stockholders of record on Tuesday, April 25th will be issued a $0.992 dividend.
+This represents a $3.97 annualized dividend and a dividend yield of 4.23%.
+The ex-dividend date of this dividend is Monday, April 24th.
+This is a boost from Royal Bank of Canada’s previous quarterly dividend of $0.98.
+Royal Bank of Canada’s dividend payout ratio is 48.32%.

 Royal Bank of Canada Profile